Vegz78/UpdateMoonlightQtGamesList/README.md

 6 - Run the _UpdateMoonlightQtGamesList entry.

-Here are links to more detailed instructions for [installing Moonlight Qt on a Raspberry Pi 4](https://translate.googleusercontent.com/translate_c?depth=2&pto=aue&rurl=translate.google.com&sl=no&sp=nmt4&tl=en&u=https://retrospill.ninja/2020/06/moonlight-game-streaming-pa-raspberry-pi/&usg=ALkJrhiaZoo0TqVgJ5J2GNVEIDnXnmt1kw#Installasjon-Embedded) and setting it up in RetroPie(the latter article link will follow shortly, but [it is very similar to this](https://translate.googleusercontent.com/translate_c?depth=2&pto=aue&rurl=translate.google.com&sl=no&sp=nmt4&tl=en&u=https://retrospill.ninja/2020/06/moonlight-game-streaming-pa-raspberry-pi/&usg=ALkJrhiaZoo0TqVgJ5J2GNVEIDnXnmt1kw#Oppsett-Embedded)).
+Here are links to more detailed instructions for [installing Moonlight Qt on a Raspberry Pi 4](https://translate.google.no/translate?sl=no&tl=en&u=https%3A%2F%2Fretrospill.ninja%2F2020%2F06%2Fmoonlight-pc-pa-raspberry-pi-4%2F%23Installasjon) and setting it up in RetroPie(the latter article link will follow shortly, but [it is very similar to this](https://translate.google.no/translate?sl=no&tl=en&u=https%3A%2F%2Fretrospill.ninja%2F2020%2F06%2Fmoonlight-game-streaming-pa-raspberry-pi%2F%23Oppsett-Embedded)).

+ _UpdateMoonlightQtGamesList.sh of course also works from the command line, and with the argument ```list```, like in ```_UpdateMoonlightQtGamesList.sh list```, you can just list the games on the game streaming server, without updating the RetroPie menu entry files.
+The list of streamable games on the server is updated every time Moonlight Qt is run.

 # Example of sh script games menu in Emulationstation
 Edit the file /etc/emulationstation/es_systems.cfg as loosely inspired by [TechWizTime](https://github.com/TechWizTime/moonlight-retropie).